 The reason we answer in such a non-committal way is because there is SO much that goes into knowing an answer to that question.
-It’s something that the person who is inquiring, needs to deal with in a very intentional and mature manner, seeking and gathering as much information as possible —not just depending upon one’s feelings as the determining factor (because feelings often change).
-And then, after seeking the answer to this question as a precious jewel worthy of finding, we believe God will reveal it to them.
+It’s something that the person who is inquiring, needs to deal with in a very intentional and mature manner.
+They need to seek and gather as much information as possible.
+They shouldn’t just depending upon their feelings as the determining factor.
+That is because feelings often change.
+After seeking the answer to this question as a precious jewel worthy of finding, we believe God will reveal it to them.

 We’re told in James 1:5, “If any of you lacks wisdom, he should ask God, who gives generously to all without finding fault, and it will be given to him.”

-So, to help you on this journey, we’ve come across several articles posted on the internet that we will share with you below that we believe you will find helpful as you read them.
+So, to help you on this journey, we’ve come across several articles posted on the Internet that we believe you will find helpful as you read them.
 Before sharing them with you, however, please note that marriage is for “grown ups.”
-That might seem like a simplistic statement, and you might think your intelligence is being insulted by saying such a thing.
+That might seem like a simplistic statement.
+You might think your intelligence is being insulted by saying such a thing.

 A HUGE issue to consider is whether you are willing to work on not taking part in communication games that people often play with each other.
-This is something that trips up more couples and sabotages their relationships, than you may realize.
+This is something that trips up more couples and sabotages their relationships than you may realize.
 It takes true determination and intentionality in order to side step them.
-Children are the ones who play communication games, not those who enter into marriage.
+Marriage is not for children.

-True, lasting love is determined by the action you put forth to sustain it.
+Lasting love is determined by the action you put forth to sustain it.
+We put away that, which can cause problems.
 “When I was a child, I talked like a child, I thought like a child, I reasoned like a child.
 When I grew up, I put childish ways behind me“ (1 Corinthians 13:11).

-If you’re wondering if he or she is “the one,” start working together on keeping the lines of communicating open and resolving conflicts in healthy ways to see if you’re ready to proceed any further into your relationship, along the lines of marrying.
+If you’re wondering if he or she is “the one,” start working together on keeping the lines of communicating open.
+Work to resolve conflicts in healthy ways.
+That will help you to see if you’re ready to proceed any further into your relationship.
+This especially concerns marriage.

-Also, determine if you are BOTH willing to live in an exclusive relationship with each other for the rest of your lives —being true to the sanctity of marriage vows that are given, even when things get tough (which they will).
+Also, determine if you are BOTH willing to live in an exclusive relationship with each other for the rest of your lives.
+You are to be true to the sanctity of the marriage vows that are given, even when things get tough (which they will).
 Again, this might seem simplistic in considering this to be an issue.
-But you would be shocked at the amount of marriages that end up in divorce because one partner assumed the other would be faithful after marrying, but the opposite happened.
+But you would be shocked at the amount of marriages that end up in divorce because one partner assumed the other would be faithful after marrying.
+Sadly, the opposite happened.

-Flirting continued (or began again when one partner was bored with or became unhappy with the other), past love relationships re-sparked and sabotaged the marriage when one partner “stumbled” upon someone they knew from their past and the excuse is eventually given that they “never meant for anything to happen.”
-Make sure you each hold onto the values and have the integrity it takes to stay true to each other for the rest of your lives.
+Flirting with others continued (or began) when one partner was bored with or became unhappy with the other.
+Past love relationships re-sparked and sabotaged the marriage when one partner “stumbled” upon someone they knew from their past.
+Then the excuse is given that they “never meant for anything to happen.”
+That sure doesn’t make the betrayed spouse feel any better.
+Make sure you each hold onto the values it takes to be faithful for the rest of your lives.

-Another thing that needs to be determined is in the area of dealing with personal issues, baggage from the past, and expectations.
+Another thing that needs to be determined is in the area of dealing with personal issues.
+I’m talking about baggage from the past, and expectations.
 You need to know that they will come up to the surface after you marry.
 That’s a fact you can count on.
-And once you marry, when they come up, they will need to be worked on in partnership together.
-It will no longer be your issue or his/hers; it will be an issue you both need to deal with.
+And when they come up, they will need to be worked on in partnership together.
+It will no longer be your issue or his/hers.
+It will be an issue you both need to deal with.
 After marrying, you are “no longer two but one” according to the scriptures (see Matthew 19:6).
 So you will no longer be able to say “that’s your issue.”
 It will instead be “our issue.”

-If you aren’t willing to work at becoming a marital team, laying aside selfism, and being exclusive in your relationship, even when things go in a bad direction, then you aren’t ready to even consider if he or she is “the one” that you should consider marrying.
+If you aren’t willing to work at becoming a marital team, laying aside selfism, then you aren’t ready to even consider if he or she is “the one” to marry.

 A good question to ask yourself is, “Would you marry yourself?”
 If the answer is “no” then you shouldn’t marry someone else and inflict yourself upon him or her.
-It’s important to take care of as much of your own “stuff” as possible in getting yourself ready to be a better marriage partner.
-No one is perfect and there will always be something that will cause problems, but it’s good to do as much relationship work beforehand so things don’t get so tough for both of you later in your marriage.
+It’s important to take care of as much of your own “stuff” as possible to be a better marriage partner.
+No one is perfect.
+And there will always be something that will cause problems.
+But it’s good to do as much relationship work beforehand.
+That way things don’t get so tough for both of you later in your marriage.

-Once you have prayerfully considered these points, and you still think it’s a good idea to pursue your relationship with this other person to see if he or she “is the one” you should marry, then the following are links to additional articles I encourage you to read.
-First, we have article links to address women on this issue, and then we post links for the men afterward.
-Candice Watters answers the question for a women who writes,
+Once you have prayerfully considered these points, and you still think he or she may be “the one” you should marry, then the following are links to additional articles to read.
+First, we have article links to address women on this issue.
+And then we post links for the men afterward.
+Candice Watters answers the question for a women who writes:

-“How do I know that I know that I know the guy I am dating is the one?
+“How do I know that the guy I am dating is the one?
 I am scared of commitment and I have been hurt before.
 The bottom line is, I just can’t trust myself. …My head and my heart are constantly in a battle, and I don’t know which one to follow. …Do you have any advice for me?”

 Please read what Candice writes in response which is posted on the Boundless.org web site:

-And then Nicole Unice spoke on this subject in a video posted on Crosswalk.com where she separates our idealistic ideas from what we truly want —that which is an essential requirement for us to tie our lives together for life.
+And then Nicole Unice spoke on this subject in a video posted on Crosswalk.com.
+In it she separates our idealistic ideas from what we truly want.
+This is an essential requirement for us to tie our lives together for life.

-On this same issue, the following is a Youtube video with Joy Eggerichs, who answers the same question, Is There Only One?
+On this same issue, the following is a Youtube video with Joy Eggerichs.
+She answers the same question, Is There Only One?

-For another woman who is pursuing the question whether a certain man is “the one” she might marry someday, Candice Watters gives the following advice:
+For another woman who is pursuing the question whether a certain man is “the one”, Candice Watters gives the following advice:

 “The only real requirement Scripture gives for a marriage partner is that we be equally yoked.
 Beyond that, it’s mostly common sense and hard work.